Best cheap phones in Australia 2026: budget mobiles from Apple, Samsung, Google and more

 How to choose the best cheap phone for you

 It's no secret that the best cheap phones don't have it all, as their low price means there are almost always compromises to be made.
-So the first step to choosing one is deciding which aspects of the phone are most important to you, and what you can live without.
+The first step to choosing a phone is deciding which aspects of the phone are most important to you, and what you can live without.

 Do you need excellent battery life?
 A bright and vivid screen?
 Or a well-performing camera?
-Perhaps you require a high refresh rate, or consider 5G to be vital.
+A high refresh rate, even?

 Another consideration, which isn't specifically price related, is the screen size – a smaller screen makes it easier to use with one hand, and easier to fit in small pockets, while a bigger screen can make apps, games and videos more pleasant to watch and interact with.